0chain/0chain/quickstart/1s_2m_4b/Readme.txt

 --------------------------------------------------
 Configs management

-Check out current master branches: 0Chain, 0dns, blobber

-WARNING:

-Run config/compare_reference.sh to make sure that all docker.local folders was not changed.
+Run config/compare_wdirs.sh to make sure that all docker.local folders was not changed.

 > If they are equal, you can run config/patch.sh
 !
 If they are not, you have to figure out what was changed.

+To see differences between config/reference and config/1s_2m_4b run config/compare_patch.sh

 --------------------------------------------------

-run: base/rebuild_zbox.sh
-run: base?rebuild_zwallet.sh
+The time delays in the reliable/restart_from_scratch.sh are very important.
+Try to adjust it for your CPU speed.

 --------------------------------------------------